 The overall crime rate in Belcourt is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-Being a small town, Belcourt does not have a public transit system used by locals to get to and from work.
+Belcourt is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Belcourt citizens is a little higher than the average for US cities and towns: 22.60% of adults in Belcourt have at least a bachelor's degree.
+The population of Belcourt overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Belcourt, 22.60% have at least a bachelor's degree.

 The per capita income in Belcourt in 2022 was $20,909, which is low income relative to North Dakota and the nation.
 This equates to an annual income of $83,636 for a family of four.
 However, Belcourt contains both very wealthy and poor people as well.